iHub/UmatiCodebase/README.md

-# R for Twitter
+# Umati Codebase

 R for Twitter a suite of R code for capturing and analyzing Twitter data.
-The analysis code base represents methodology used in the Umati project
+The analysis code base represents methodology used in the Umati project.

 http://www.ihub.co.ke/umati